-I do not have a fixed source of investments.
-I try to remain as open as possible to new ideas.
+We do not have a fixed source of investments.
+We try to remain as open as possible to new ideas.

 In the past my ideas have come from:

-- The screening of stock markets world-wide using time tested investing criteria such as low price to earnings, high return on equity, low debt and low price to book ratios.
+- The screening of stock markets world-wide using time tested investing criteria such as low price to earnings, high return on equity, low debt and low operating profit to enterprise value.